anniehedgpeth/ci-build-talk/outline.md

   A. Jira backlog took precendence

   B. Then started adding Test Kitchen and InSpec tests to cookbooks

+DEMO: OPEN TERMINAL
+- ALREADY HAVE A KITCHEN CREATED
+- SHOW IN PORTAL
+- KITCHEN CONVERGE
+- KITCHEN VERIFY

     1. Not everyone knew how to run it locally

     2. Develop was still broken all the time